Property that May Not be Depreciated

 - Antiques are generally not depreciable since they have no determinable useful life.

-- However, an antique actually used in the business may be depreciated because of wear and tear.
-For example, a desk or a musical instrument use by a professional musician.
+- However, an antique actually used in the business may be depreciated because it will be subject to wear and tear.
+For example, an antique desk or a musical instrument used by a professional musician.

 - Organize your financial data into one central accounting system on the cloud